-Scientists reveal evidence that huge amounts of ultraviolet radiation lead to a mysterious extinction event in our ancient past.
-As well as how an exploding star floods surrounding regions of space with neutrinos, ultraviolet energy and debris in the form of cosmic radiation.
-Researchers explain how the Earth has been traveling through a wavefront of this cosmic refuge called “The Local Interstellar Cloud” for the past 33 millennia.
+New evidence has emerged that a huge influx of ultraviolet radiation may have something to do with an ancient extinction event.
+On another note – exploding stars surround regions of space with neutrinos, ultraviolet energy and debris in the form of cosmic radiation.
+Researchers explain how the Earth has been traveling through a large span of this cosmic refuge they call “The Local Interstellar Cloud” for the past 33 millennia.

-NOTE: There is evidence that the debris has become more influential over the past century in the form of decreased solar and geomagnetic field strength as well as an increase in the actual presence of galactic cosmic radiation in the background of our solar system.
-It has even been referenced as a potential threat to astronauts in the future.
+NOTE: There is other evidence that the energetic debris has become more influential throughout our solar system during the past century.
+This is in the form of decreased solar and geomagnetic field strength as well as an increase in the actual presence of galactic cosmic radiation throughout the background of our solar system.
+It has even been referred to as a potential threat for astronauts traveling through our region in the future.

-This suggests that there is a more directly relevant and consequential reason behind renewed scientific interest in Neutrinos, which is further supported by the recent use of Neutrino waves as a kind of “super-radar” that can penetrate through the entire Earth to measure it’s total mass.
-When this is taken in context with the emission of neutrino waves during the end stage collapse of a stellar body it illustrates the beautiful natural complexity, and functional potential of invisible wave research.
-(Remember the only way to even measure a neutrino is through the consequences of interaction between a neutrino wave and matter itself) It is in, the most fundamental sense – invisible.
+This could be one of the many reasons behind renewed scientific interest in Neutrino technology, which is further supported by the recent use of Neutrino waves as a kind of “super-radar” that can penetrate through the entire Earth to measure it’s total mass.
+Remember neutrino waves are also emitted during the end stage collapse of a stellar body.
+(By the way, the only way to measure a neutrino is through it’s relatively sparse interaction with matter, which is why it is called “the ghost particle”)

 According to researchers at the University of Illinois there is preliminary evidence for a stellar origin to the mysterious mass extinction event that took -place in the Later Denisovan period approximately 359 million years ago.
 Scientists gathered radioisotope data from fossilized plant spores that appear to be “severely sunburnt” in a way that can only really be explained with an extremely sudden increase in ultraviolet radiation.
 Other research suggests that some microbes on the bottom of the ocean floor can feed of the cosmic refuge.